Glasgow Coma Scale

-- He drank alcohol before his injury.
-Alcohol may make his speech hard to understand.
+- The person drank alcohol before his or her injury.
+Alcohol may make his or her speech hard to understand.

-- He has an endotracheal (ET) tube in his throat to help him breathe.
+- The person has an endotracheal (ET) tube in his or her throat to help him or her breathe.
 The ET tube makes talking difficult.

 - The person was given medicine to decrease pain or swelling.
-The medicine may make him too sleepy to talk.
+The medicine may make him or her too sleepy to talk.

-- Healthcare providers cannot score how well the person opens his eyes if his eyes are swollen shut from the injury.
+- Healthcare providers cannot score how well the person opens his or her eyes if his or her eyes are swollen shut from the injury.

 - Healthcare providers cannot score the person's body movements if an injury causes pain with movement, or makes the person unable to move.